 Teradata ethical standards and commitments are set and reinforced from the top of the Company and are communicated and applied to all managers, team leaders, employees, and business partners.
-The Company's Values Statement and Code of Conduct document includes 'toneat-the-top' messages from the Company's Chief Executive Officer and the Chairman of the Board of Directors.
-The Company's Chief Ethics and Compliance Officer is a member of the Company's leadership council and has direct access and reporting responsibilities to President and Chief Executive Officer and the Audit Committee of the Board of Directors.
+The Company's Values Statement and Code of Conduct document includes 'tone-at-the-top' messages from the Company's Chief Executive Officer and the Chairman of the Board of Directors.
+The Company's Chief Ethics and Compliance Officer is a member of the Company's leadership council and has direct access and reporting-responsibilities to the Company's President and Chief Executive Officer.
+Audit Committee of the Board of Directors, and General Counsel.
 Managers, team leaders and Leadership Team members are held to even higher ethical standards and scrutiny, and expressly have additional obligations under the Company's Code of Conduct to set, maintain, reinforce, and exemplify a pervasive culture that reflects the Company's commitments to integrity, ethics, and compliance.

-Managers are required, under the Company's Code of Conduct, to consider integrity, ethics, and compliance in all performance evaluations and decisions regarding hiring, retention, compensation, and promotion of employees.

-Managers are provided with ethics and compliance tools so that they may have reinforcement discussions and learning sessions with employees, such as regarding real-world scenarios and lessons-learned discussions resulting from the Company Ethics and Compliance Office's periodic distribution to management of 'Ethics in the Headlines' summaries and such as discussions resulting from the Company Ethics and Compliance Office's periodic distribution to management of thought-provoking 'Ethics Quotes and other "Ethics Aids".'
+Managers are required, under the Company's Code of Conduct, to consider integrity, ethics, and compliance in all performance evaluations and decisions regarding hiring, retention, compensation, equity-grants, and promotion of employees.
+Managers are provided with ethics and compliance tools so they may have reinforcement discussions and learning sessions with employees, such as regarding real-world scenarios and lessons-learned discussions resulting from the Company Ethics and Compliance Office's periodic distribution to management of 'Ethics in the Headlines' summaries, and such as discussions resulting from the Company Ethics and Compliance Office's periodic distribution to management of thoughtprovoking 'Ethics Quotes and other "Ethics Aids".'
 Ethics and compliance reminders and reinforcement messages frequently also are included in the Company's employee e-newsletters, employee web sites, kick-off meetings, leadership council meetings, and 'town-hall' meetings and webcasts.
-The toll-free telephone number for the Teradata Ethics Helpline appears on most Teradata employee identification badges and mention of that fact is included in the Company's Code of Conduct training programs, so that all employees will have, and know they have, access to the Company's ethics and compliance guidance and reporting resources at all times.
+The toll-free telephone number for the Teradata Ethics Helpline appears on most Teradata employee identification badges, and mention of that fact typically is included in the Company's Code of Conduct training programs, so all employees will have, and know they have, access to the Company's ethics and compliance guidance and reporting resources at all times.

-During 2012, approximately 10,600 different Teradata people (employees plus individual staff contractors and members of the Board of Directors) received ethics and compliance training, including anti-discrimination, anti-harassment, anti-bribery, anti-corruption, data privacy, information security, environmental, health and safety, training, for over 60,000 person-hour of ethics and compliance training during the year (i.e., an annual average of more than five hours per person).
-In recognition of the quality and effectiveness of it implementation of its compliance training, during 2011, Teradata received the Kaplan EduNeering "Knowledge Summit Achievement Award" as the top company globally in the category of "Compliance" training and communications.
+For 2013, more than 11,600 Teradata people (employees plus individual staff contractors and members of the Board of Directors) received ethics and compliance training, including anti-discrimination, anti-harassment, anti-bribery, anti-corruption, data privacy, information security, environmental, health and safety, training, for over 60,000 person-hour of ethics-and-compliancerelated training during the year (i.e., an annual average of ethics-and-compliance training of more than 5 hours per person).
+Much of this training is done through "Teradata University", the Company's global learning program and platform.
+During 2013, Teradata employees and contractors completed a total of more than 156,000 Teradata University courses for a total of more than 592,000 person-hours of Teradata University training (an average of 14 courses per person for the year and an average of 53 hours of training per person for the year).
+In recognition of the quality and effectiveness of its implementation of its compliance training, during 2011 Teradata received the Kaplan EduNeering "Knowledge Summit Achievement Award" as the top company globally in the category of "Compliance" training and communications.